Bounds on Average Effects in Discrete Choice Panel Data Models: Introduction

 which clearly depends on $(\beta,\pi)$.
 In discrete choice models those model parameters (and in particular $\pi$) are usually only partially-identified, implying that $\overline m$ is also typically only partially-identified.

 \citet{HonoreTamer06} and \citet{CFHN13} provide methods for obtaining the identified set when covariates are discrete.
-More recently, there has been an increased interest in the identification and estimation of average effects in various settings; see, e.g., \citet{AC21}, \citet{DDL21}, \citet{DGK21}, \citet{LiuPoirierShiu21}, \citet{BM22} and \citet{BMS22}.\footnote{Lack of point-identification of $\pi(a_i|z_i)$ does not invariably lead to set-identification of $\overline m$.
+More recently, there has been an increased interest in the identification and estimation of average effects in various settings; see, e.g., \citet{AC21}, \citet{DDL21}, \citet{LiuPoirierShiu21}, \citet{BM22}, \citet{BMS22}, and \citet{DGK24}.\footnote{Lack of point-identification of $\pi(a_i|z_i)$ does not invariably lead to set-identification of $\overline m$.
 An interesting contribution in this vein is by \citet{AC21} who obtain point-identification of the average effect with respect to the lagged dependent variable in a dynamic logit model.
 However, such case-specific results usually remain an exception.
 A different route is to obtain point-identification of average effects under additional restrictions on the data generating process as in \citet{LiuPoirierShiu21}.
-In contrast to these approaches, our aim is to provide a method which applies to an arbitrary function $m(Z_i,A_i,\beta)$ in a generic semiparametric framework.}
+In contrast to these approaches, our aim is to provide a method which applies to an arbitrary function $m(Z_i,A_i,\beta)$ in a generic semiparametric framework. }

 Unfortunately, obtaining the sharp identified set is often practically infeasible for sample sizes typically encountered in applications, due to a curse of dimensionality.
 This is because obtaining the sharp identified set for $\overline m$ typically requires estimates of the conditional probabilities $f_{Y|Z}(y_i|z_i)$.
 Since $Z_i$ usually contains a time-vector of (multiple) covariates, the curse of dimensionality is obvious for continuous covariates.
 However, even with discrete covariates the number of conditional probabilities that would need to be estimated is usually large.
 Suppose, for example, $Y_{it}, X_{it} \in \{0,1\}$, and that $Z_i=(X_{i1},\ldots,X_{iT})$.
 This implies $2^{2T}$ different conditional probabilities $f_{Y|Z}(y_i|z_i)$; for, say, $T=5$ this yields $1,024$ conditional probabilities.
-Estimation of objects of such numbers would require a much larger cross-sectional sample size than available in the majority of applications.
+Estimation of objects of such numbers would require a much larger cross-sectional sample size than available in the majority of applications.\footnote{ Some general inference frameworks, like the ones described in \cite{chen2011sensitivity}, are in principle applicable to models of the form \eqref{ModelDist} and \eqref{APE}.
+However, we are not aware of any framework that addresses the main statistical challenge that we are facing -- namely that $Z_i$ is high-dimensional and every realization of $Z_i$ is unique in standard panel applications. }

 Motivated by this issue, we propose alternative bounds on the average effect $\overline m$ which can be feasibly obtained in realistic data settings.
 Our proposal is based on finding appropriate functions $L(Z_i,Y_i,\beta)$ and $U(Z_i,Y_i,\beta)$ such that